 The Eugene O’Neill Review is the official academic journal of the Eugene O’Neill Society, an organization of scholars, theatre professionals, and enthusiasts founded in 1978.
 After twelve volumes as the Eugene O’Neill Newsletter, the EOR first debuted in 1989, “with a sophisticated appearance and packaging appropriate to its loftier name,” in the words of its founding editor, Frederick C. Wilkins.
-The EOR is now published biannually by the Pennsylvania State University Press, sponsored by the Eugene O’Neill Society, edited by Alexander Pettit of the University of North Texas, and archived by the Scholarly Publishing Collective.
+The EOR is now published biannually by the Pennsylvania State University Press, sponsored by the Eugene O’Neill Society, edited by J. Chris Westgate of the California State University, Fullerton, and archived by the Scholarly Publishing Collective.

 We publish authoritative peer-reviewed essays and notes, aimed primarily at a community of scholars with a keen interest in O’Neill’s life and writings.
 Studies might focus on theatrical or literary history, including biography, or on critical interpretation or pedagogy.
 Consideration will be given to submissions on topics relevant to but not focused on O’Neill, including comparative work and work on O'Neill's colleagues and collaborators in the Provincetown Players and elsewhere.
 Diverse methods and perspectives are encouraged; clear, correct, and readable prose is expected.
 By commission, we publish little-known or rediscovered documents, with appropriate contextualizing (Lost & Found); variously configured discussions